 Carbohydrates are needed to fuel high intensity, AND aerobic training.
 You will crash and burn if you attempt to follow a CrossFit program on a diet with little to no carbs.

 Fat does NOT make you fat.
 High quality fat sources are needed for your health and well being (a long list here).
 High glycemic (high sugar content) carbs WILL make you fat, especially when processed, and they accompany a sedentary lifestyle.

 We look at nutrition just like we look at Fitness, it's a journey, not a destination.
 Your nutrition practice should evolve as YOU evolve.

 To get you 'started' on understanding the basics of nutrition, we have developed an outline (Nutrition 101-103) to provide you with some guidance.
 You can review those documents by clicking here.

 Are you ready to get your nutrition game on point?
-Schedule a consultation with our Nutrition Coach below.
+Schedule a FREE consultation with our Nutrition Coach below.